lokapal-xyz/education/content/howtodao/01-dao-design/DAO-Models/Industry-Standards.md

 ## **Final Thoughts**

 Industry standards provide DAOs with reliable, proven governance models that can be adopted as-is or customized to fit specific needs.
 While these frameworks streamline DAO creation and governance, each has its own trade-offs, and choosing the right one depends on a DAO’s objectives, security needs, and governance philosophy.

-By leveraging existing industry standards, DAOs can reduce risk, improve efficiency, and focus on innovation rather than reinventing governance from scratch.